AntheSevenants/Rekker/README.md

 -1.864356619676603,like,-0.5,0.3
 ```

-Corresponding column pairs will be combined automatically in the Rekker interface and are marked with a ²-suffix.
+Corresponding column pairs will be combined automatically in the Rekker interface.
 Because two dimensions now need to be visualised, the coefficient axis is lost.
 You can still consult the coefficient values by hovering over a data point, or by setting "positive/negative" as the group coding.
 You can add multiple bidimensional numeric columns and switch between them in the Rekker interface.
+The columns will show up under "External data only".

 ### External group information